DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

     :language: yaml
 ```

-The output of the Gen-Plugin command will be some corresponding plugin files that are templated from the AaC file that was passed in to `gen-plugin`.
+The output of the `gen-plugin` command will be some corresponding plugin files that are templated from the AaC file that was passed in to `gen-plugin`.

 The generated files are: